banzaicloud/koperator-docs/docs/benchmarks/_index.md

 1. Create your own VPC and subnets on Amazon Management Console.

-- Please use the provided wizard and select VPC with Single Public Subnet.
+    1. Use the provided wizard and select VPC with Single Public Subnet.
 (Please remember the Availability Zone you chose.)
-- Save the used route table id on the generated subnet
+    1. Save the used route table id on the generated subnet
-- Create two additional subnet in the VPC (choose different Availability Zones)
+    1. Create two additional subnet in the VPC (choose different Availability Zones)

       - Modify your newly created subnet Auto Assign IP setting
       - Enable auto-assign public IPV4 address

-- Assign the saved route table id to the two additional subnets
+    1. Assign the saved route table id to the two additional subnets

       - On Route Table page click Actions and Edit subnet associations

 1. Create the cluster itself.